apache/derby/maven2/README.txt

  d) 'mvn deploy' or 'mvn clean deploy'
     Deploys the artifacts, including signatures and checksum files, to the temporary Apache staging repository managed by Nexus.
-    Remember that you will need to specify your gpg passphrase here too.
+    Remember that you will need to specify your gpg passphrase here too, preferably by using a passphrase agent.
+Alternatively:

-    For instance:

         mvn -Dgpg.passphrase="my secret passphrase" deploy